Ian Calderon

-Ian Charles Calderon (born October 19, 1985) is an American politician and former legislator who served in the California State Assembly from 2012 to 2020.
-He is a Democrat who represented the 57th Assembly District, which encompasses the Gateway Cities and portions of the San Gabriel Valley from 2012 to 2020.
-He served as the Assembly Majority Leader from 2016 to 2020.
-In November 2019, he announced that he would not be running for reelection in 2020, citing his desire to spend more time with his growing family.
-He is currently a candidate for governor of California for the 2026 election.
+Ian Charles Calderon (born October 19, 1985) is an American politician who served in the California State Assembly from 2012 to 2020, representing the 57th district as a member of the Democratic Party.
+He served as the Assembly majority leader from 2016 to 2020.

+Calderon was briefly a candidate in the 2026 California gubernatorial election, withdrawing from the race in March 2026.

-Early life and family
+Early life and education

 Ian Calderon was born on October 19, 1985.
-He is the son of former Assemblymember and State Senator Charles Calderon.
-His stepmother, Lisa Calderon, was also a member of the California State Assembly.
+He is the son of former assemblymember and state senator Charles Calderon.
+His stepmother, Lisa Calderon, and uncle, Tom Calderon, were also members of the California State Assembly.
+His uncle Ron Calderon was a member of the California State Senate.

-Calderon grew up in a family deeply involved in California politics, which helped form his interest in public service.

-Education and early career

 Calderon earned a Bachelor of Arts from California State University, Long Beach.

+Early career

-Before holding elective office, he worked as a field representative for state legislators, helping constituents navigate state and local government services.
+Before holding elective office, Calderon worked as a field representative for state legislators.

 Legislative career

-Calderon as a field agent for Roger Hernández in 2011.
+Calderon as a field representative for Roger Hernández in 2011.

 In 2012, Calderon was first elected to the California State Assembly representing the 57th District in Los Angeles County, making him the first millennial elected to the California Legislature.
 He was re-elected in subsequent cycles (2014, 2016, 2018).

-In March 2016, Calderon was chosen by his peers to become Majority Leader of the Assembly, becoming the youngest person in state history at that time to hold that position.
+In March 2016, Calderon was chosen to become Majority Leader of the Assembly.
 He remained Majority Leader until the end of his Assembly tenure in 2020.

-While in leadership, Calderon was associated with a number of legislative initiatives.
-Calderon played a role in advancing California's film and entertainment tax credit regime, including reforms to enhance diversity and transparency in film production.

 He introduced AB 2658 in 2018, which created the California Blockchain Working Group to deliberate on blockchain, cryptocurrency, and related technology policy.

 Calderon also supported increases in the state minimum wage to $15 per hour by 2022, and efforts to reduce greenhouse gas emissions.

-In addition, he was active in legislative caucuses and committees.
 During his Assembly tenure, he served as Chair of the Select Committee on Youth and California's Future, Co-Chair of the Legislative Technology & Innovation Caucus, and Co-Chair of the Legislative Millennial Caucus.